 Final Thoughts on How Bosses Can Ramp Up Their Managerial Skills

 The current young workers and the up and coming new employees have a more modern mindset than previous generations of talent.
 They are unlikely to say, ” I just have to suck it up.”
-They do not adhere to the principle that ” I work, and then I die.”
+Nor do they adhere to the principle that ” I work, and then I die.”
 They grasp the concept that we all only have this one life, and they don’t want to spend it doing something meaningless, disconnected, and treated like a worker ant.

 The new employees are looking for managers that can lead, teach, motivate, and guide them to make themselves, the company, and society great.
 Every employee wishes their boss had these five skills, and I don’t think they are going to settle for less.